Madonna della Vittoria: History

 When Francesco returned, he forced Daniele to fund a chapel and a devotional painting.
 The painting was to be executed by the Mantuan court painter, Mantegna, and was inaugurated in 1496 on the anniversary of the duke's victory at Fornovo.
 The work was placed in the church of Santa Maria della Vittoria, which had been constructed over the ruins of Daniele da Norsa's house.

-The painting was one of the artworks looted by the French during the Napoleonic invasion of Italy, and by 1798 was being exhibited in the Louvre.
+The painting was one of the artworks brought to Italy by the French following the capitulation of Mantua during the Italian campaign of the Coalition Wars, and by 1798 it was being exhibited in the Louvre.
 The painting was never returned; the given excuse was that its large size made the transport difficult.
 The presence of a sulphur-crested cockatoo in the painting is considered as evidence of Arab trade in the Australasian region which dates all the way to when one such bird was gifted from Sultan al-Kamil to Frederick II in the 1240s.